TsioutisCh/MachineLearningApplications/README.md

 Principal Component Analysis.
 The notebook contains:
-i) Implementation of PCA to the digits dataset from scikit-learn. ii) Noise and Dimensionality Reduction on the dataset. iii) Eigenfaces if the dataset.
+i) Implementation of PCA to the digits dataset from scikit-learn. ii) Noise and Dimensionality Reduction on the dataset. iii) Eigenfaces of the dataset.

 ### RidgeLasso.py
 Lasso and Ridge implementation.
 Coefficients optimization and error analysis.